-Starting with RQ1, the study sought to discern how industry influences the implementation of knowledge management.
-The overarching hypothesis suggested that the industry has a significant influence on knowledge management, which was partially accepted.
+Starting with RQ1, the study sought to discern how different sectors approach and integrate knowledge management in the context of their technological capabilities and operational processes.
+The overarching hypothesis suggested that there are sectoral differences in the integration of knowledge management in the context of their technological capabilities and operational processes, which was partially accepted.
 Delving deeper, the research found that the technological intensity of products and processes was not the highest within the manufacturing sector, contrary to the initial hypothesis.
 Interestingly, while it was hypothesised that the tertiary (services) sector would implement knowledge management strategies and initiate projects to a greater extent than other sectors, only the latter was accepted.

-RQ2 aimed to understand the effects of sectoral and ownership-related differences on the implementation of permitted knowledge management technologies.
+RQ2 aimed to understand the relationship between sectoral and ownership-related differences on the implementation of permitted knowledge management technologies.
 The results were mixed.
 Knowledge management practices were found to be more prevalent in the tertiary sector.
 However, contrary to expectations, subsidiaries of foreign companies did not use these practices more than domestic entities.